steven-meehan/sm-blog/source/_drafts/art-roundup-2021-22.md

 ---
-title: Art Roundup, week of June 6th
+title: Art Roundup, week of May 30th
 tags: []
 categories:
   - [News]